Preparing to write a tender

 Plan the solution

-Ideally, the planning phase should take no more than one-third of the time available to prepare the response.
+The planning phase should take no more than one-third of the time available to prepare the response.

 Anticipate late tasks, and build buffer into the timeline to avoid stress closer to the due date.